skip to Main Content

 2. Use a botanical fabric

-Use a texture that features birds, tree branches, beautiful flowers or foliage to wake your room up to the fresh smell of spring.
-If you are an experienced sower, you could even try to fashion your own slipcovers for the dining room chairs.
-If not, a seat cushion or two could do just fine, or otherwise use a botanical print oil cloth – cut out a tablecloth using pinking shears.
-Zero sewing required.
+Use a texture that features birds, tree branches, beautiful flowers, or foliage to wake your room to the fresh smell of spring.
+If you are an experienced sewer, you could even try to fashion your slipcovers for the dining room chairs.
+If not, a seat cushion or two could do just fine, or otherwise, use a botanical print oil cloth – cut out a tablecloth using pinking shears—zero sewing required.

 3. Make luxurious linen-backed pressed-flower portraits

-A simple walk along a local trail or a morning frolic in your own backyard can provide sufficient specimen to create beautiful, one-of-a-kind art that will be yours to keep.
+A simple walk along a local trail or a morning frolic in your backyard can provide sufficient specimens to create beautiful, one-of-a-kind art that will be yours to keep.

-• The first step is to actually pick up a beautiful flower or two that you like.
+• The first step is picking up a beautiful flower or two you like.

 • You then need to press the flowers.
 Do this by closing them carefully in a heavy book or a flower press, if you own one, one per page.
-Leave them be for one or two weeks so they can dry before they’re ready for use.
+Leave them to dry for one or two weeks before they’re ready for use.

-• You can either more adhesive to stick the flowers to the linen, or simply place the flowers on top let the glass to hold them in place.
+• You can use more adhesive to stick the flowers to the linen or place them on top and let the glass hold them in place.

-If you have a collection of beach glass lying around, you could use adhesive to cover a window with it.
-This window act like frosted glass – it prevents anyone from viewing either inside or outside, but will still let the light in, so use it somewhere it will be an asset, such as the bathroom.
+If you have a beach glass collection, you could use adhesive to cover a window.
+This window acts like frosted glass – it prevents anyone from viewing either inside or outside, but will still let the light in, so use it somewhere it will be an asset, such as the bathroom.

 5. Mix household staples with finds from nature